This article may contain compensated links. Please read disclaimer for more info.

 Top Things to See in Hauts-de-France

-Let’s explore the best things to do in Hauts-de-France.
+Let’s explore the best things to do in Hauts-de-France, in the North of France.
 The list of main attractions in Hauts-de-France includes sightseeing, wild beaches, lots of architecture, and history.

 Lille, the Capital